Starcounter/Starcounter.Startup/README.md

 public void Configure(IApplicationBuilder applicationBuilder) {
     applicationBuilder.ApplicationServices.GetRouter()
-      .HandleGet<DogViewModel>("/DogsApp/partial/Dogs", new HandlerOptions {SelfOnly = true});
+      .HandleGet<DogViewModel>("/DogsApp/very-custom-uri/Dogs", new HandlerOptions {SelfOnly = true});
     // see also other overloads of HandleGet
 }
 ```

-The snippet above will register a handler under "/DogsApp/partial/Dogs".
+The snippet above will register a handler under "/DogsApp/very-custom-uri/Dogs".
 This handler will return `DogViewModel`, but will only be available to Blending engine.
-⚠️ This snippet is obsolete - it's easier to use `[Url("/DogsApp/Dogs", AccessibleExternally = false)]` to achieve the same effect.

 ### Handling URI parameters, working with Context